hristo-vrigazov/bromium/README.md

 * Execute tests either on your screen or in headless mode (invisible mode).

-* Very flexible architecture based on `Guice` and dependency injection.
+* Very flexible architecture based on `Guice` and dependency injection, easily extensible.

 ## What is the recommended test development process with Bromium
-* Define your initial application actions in a json file.
+* Define your initial application actions in a file like the one above or in a json file.
 You can run `bromium init` to have a wizard guide you through the process.
 * Run `bromium record` with the configuration created, execute the test case yourself.
-After the run, a json with your test case will be outputted.
+After the run, a json file with your test case will be outputted.
 * Run `bromium replay` with the configuration and the test case from the previous step.
 This will output an execution report consisting of performance data, timestamps of actions, result of the test, etc. If want to do this programmatically and